operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/verify-kubeapps-chart-installation.md

 ---
 title: Verify Kubeapps Chart Installation
-description: This tutorial explains how to verify that Kubeapps chart installed successfully
+description: Learn how to verify that Kubeapps chart has been installed successfully.
 ---

-Once the helm chart installation done we need to verify all the pods and services are up and running.
+Once the helm chart installation is complete, we need to verify that all the pods and services are up and running.

-Execute below command to check status of pods and services:
+### Check the Status of Operator Pod

-### Check the pod status
+Execute below command to check status of pods and services.

 ```execute
 kubectl get pods --namespace kubeapps
 ```

-You will see similar to this output:
+You will see some output as shown below.

 ```
 NAME                                                         READY   STATUS    RESTARTS   AGE